jmhutchison/QGIS-Training-Manual/animal_health/exercise3.rst

 |basic| |FA| Point data, centroids and polygons
 --------------------------------------------------------------------------------

-If you look at your map you will notice that the cases of sudden death in poultry occur mostly in the districts of Barru and Sinjai.
+If you look at your map you will notice that the cases of poultry mortality occur mostly in the districts of Barru and Sinjai.

 For this exercise we are going to add a new vector layer, :kbd:`VillagePolyBarSin_32750`, which shows the